Cinema of Egypt: Transitional period: 1980s–1990s

-Present

-Since mid 1990s, Egypt's cinema has gone in separate directions.
+Since the mid-1990s, Egypt's cinema has gone in separate directions.
 Smaller art films attract some international attention, but sparse attendance at home.
-Popular films, often broad comedies such as What A Lie!, and the extremely profitable works of comedian Mohamed Saad, battle to hold audiences either drawn to Western films or, increasingly, wary of the perceived immorality of film.
+Popular films, often broad comedies such as What a Lie!, and the extremely profitable works of comedian Mohamed Saad, battle to hold audiences either drawn to Western films or, increasingly, wary of the perceived immorality of film.
+The 1990s also saw Egyptian cinema participating in the martial arts genre with actors such as Youssef Mansour who became famous for his films that relied on martial arts.

+Revival: 21st century

+With the beginning of the 21st century, a new generation of film stars appeared, the most famous of whom were Mona Zaki, Ahmed El Sakka, Menna Shalabi, Karim Abdel Aziz, Hend Sabry, Ghada Adel, Ahmed Ezz, Ahmed Helmy, Yasmine Abdulaziz, Mohamed Saad, Tamer Hosny, Mai Ezz Eldin, Nour, Hany Ramzy, Nelly Karim, Basma, and Dalia El Behery.
+They starred in many films and were able to achieve success and fame within a short period of time during that period.
-A few productions, such as 2003's Sahar el Layali (Sleepless Nights), intertwined stories of four bourgeois couples and 2006's Imarat Yacoubian (The Yacoubian Building) bridge this divide through their combination of high artistic quality and popular appeal.

-In 2006, the film Awkat Faragh (Leisure Time) was released.
+A few productions, such as 2003's Sleepless Nights, intertwined stories of four bourgeois couples and 2006's Imarat Yacoubian (The Yacoubian Building) bridge this divide through their combination of high artistic quality and popular appeal.
+In 2006, the film Leisure Time was released.
 A social commentary on the decline of Egyptian youth, the film was produced on a low budget and had attendant low production values.
 The film, however, became a success.
 Its controversial subject matter, namely, the sexual undertones in today's society, was seen as confirmation that the industry was beginning to take risks.
 A major challenge facing Egyptian and international scholars, students and fans of Egyptian film is the lack of resources in terms of published works, preserved and available copies of the films themselves, and development in Egypt of state and private institutions dedicated to the study and preservation of film.

 The Egyptian National Film Centre (ENFC), which theoretically holds copies of all films made after 1961, is according to one Egyptian film researcher, "far from being a library, houses piles of rusty cans containing positive copies."
 The year 2007, however, saw a considerable spike in the number of Egyptian films made.
 In 1997, the number of Egyptian feature-length films created was 16; 10 years later, that number had risen to 40.
-Box office records have also risen significantly, as Egyptian films earned around $50 million.
+Box office records have also risen significantly, as Egyptian films earned locally around $50 million.